CALCIUM OXALATE UROLITHIASIS IN A

 9.

-brought outdoors was a big volume, as in the
+outdoors was a big volume, as in the past.

-past.
-"There is a very small wound which
+"There is a very small wound which seems not

-was difficult to know what he was saying as
+difficult to know what he was saying as he

-he did not bring the dog in for
+did not bring the dog in for consultation.

-pain-free life now - not having intense pain
+now - not having intense pain when passing

-very long time to pee.
-Now, the dog just
+to pee.
+Now, the dog just urinate one large

-urinate one large volume at one go and get
+volume at one go and get on with enjoying

 As at Mar 4, 2009.